benjihan/zingzong/README.md

 ### Build script

-There is a build script _build/build.sh.
-To use it create a directory named after the host-triplet and call the build.sh script from there.
+There is a build script _build/zz_build.
+To use it create a directory named after the host-triplet and call the zz_build script from there.
 You can cross-compile with this script provided the environment is properly setup for it.
 Make variables and targets can be set on the command line just like you do with `make`.
 The script will set the